David Hammons: Other media and exhibitions

 At a 2011 show at L & M Arts, he presented a number of drawings and painting obscured or cover by tarpaulins or plastic sheets - in one case being covered by a wooden armoire.
 He has made drawings of Kool-Aid powder before covering them with a curtain; the curtain only being lifted under certain conditions.
 These pieces reflect the idea that in an age of surveillance and information overflow, Hammons attempts to stem this flow and withhold information.
 This idea was also seen more literally in his Concerto in Black and Blue where the Ace Gallery in New York was cast in pitch darkness and visitors had to guide themselves with little flashlights.

 Hammons explored the video medium, collaborating with artist Alex Harsley on a number of video works, including Phat Free (originally titled Kick the Bucket), which was included in the Whitney Biennial and other venues.
 Hammons and Harsley have also collaborated on installations at New York's 4th Street Photo Gallery, a noted East Village artist exhibition and project space.

-In "The Window: Rented Earth: David Hammons," an early solo exhibition at the New Museum, Hammons dealt with the diametrically opposed relationship between spirituality and technology by juxtaposing an African tribal mask with a modern-day invention—a child's toy television set.
+In "The Window: Rented Earth: David Hammons", an early solo exhibition at the New Museum, Hammons dealt with the diametrically opposed relationship between spirituality and technology by juxtaposing an African tribal mask with a modern-day invention—a child's toy television set.

 In 2016, Hammons performed a gallery show in collaboration with the Mnuchin Gallery called "David Hammons: Five Decades".
 As seen in his L & M Arts Exhibition, this choice of location and the disconnect it serves between it and his art is sought by Hammons.

 In 2014 Hammons purchased a former warehouse in Yonkers, New York with the intention of creating his own art gallery there.

 In 2019 Hauser & Wirth mounted a large retrospective of his work in Los Angeles which included a homeless encampment onsite.

 Influences

 One of Hammons greatest influences has been the world of music.
-In the aforementioned Bird he pays homage to the late Jazz musician Charles White.
+In the aforementioned Bird he pays homage to the Jazz musician Charlie Parker.
 Similarly, when Hammons heard that Miles Davis had died he brought a boombox to New York's Museum of Modern Art when he was installing his works for his 1991 show 'Dislocations'.
 Also, the title of one of his works How Ya Like Me Now comes from a Kool Moe Dee song.
 In his Mnuchin Exhibition, he placed three microphone stands, with their mouthpieces extending so high that most people could not reach them, with the title Which Mike do you want to be like...?
 (Referencing Mike Tyson, Michael Jordan and Michael Jackson).
 He dedicated an exhibition at the Hauser & Wirth Gallery in Los Angeles to Ornette Coleman, describing him as "the Duchamp of music, the one who changed everything".

 Another one of Hammons key influences is the French artist Marcel Duchamp.
 Hammons has described himself as the head of the 'Duchamp Outpatient Clinic' and the company that owns his Yonkers Gallery is called 'Duchamp Realty'.